sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 be working with GVim (which is where I write most of my prose), which they weren't.
 So, with a lot of help from the Internet, I came up with a solution.

-Instead of hotstrings, I'll use a hotkey that summons a OSD (on-screen-display) with a list of keys and their expansions.
+Instead of hotstrings, I'll use a hotkey that summons an OSD (on-screen-display) with a list of keys and their expansions.
 When this window is focused, I can hit one of those keys and the windows is immediately closed and the corresponding expansion is typed out.
 This has been working unchanged for over four years for me and has never failed me.